robocorp/robotframework-lsp/robotframework-ls/docs/faq.md

 to `false` (in the Intellij UI, it's the `Lint Robocop Enabled` setting).

-How do I change the Robocop version used?
+How to change the Robocop version used?
 -------------------------------------------

 The language server will initially try to load the version available from the